Error-331/code_tests/docs/bible/links.md

 Woe to You - October 20 (Pride should be resisted and humility exalted);

 Our Legacy - October 21 (You will not be forgotten by God);

+Our Liberty - October 22 (May we be as biblical lawyers for this godless generation by expounding the Law, as Jesus did, and make it applicable to them);